10 Mar

 Environmental impact

 Forever 21 has failed to say anything meaningful about its sustainability policies—or lack thereof.
-As a shopper, we believe that you have the right to know how a brand’s production practices impact on our environment.
-This lack of transparency is ‘Very Poor’.
+It uses few lower-impact materials, and we found no evidence the brand is taking meaningful action to reduce its climate impacts, protect biodiversity in its supply chain, and minimise textile waste.
+As a shopper, you have the right to know how a brand’s production practices impact our environment.

 Labour conditions

-It is one of the only fast fashion brands to still refuse to sign the Bangladesh Accord on Fire and Building Safety—a legally binding agreement which requires brands to ensure safe working conditions in supplier factories.
-It has also made no progress towards paying employees across its supply chain with a living wage.
+It’s one of the only fast fashion brands that hasn’t signed the Bangladesh Accord on Fire and Building Safety—a legally binding agreement which requires brands to ensure safe working conditions in supplier factories.
+Plus, it’s taken insufficient steps to remediate its links to cotton sourced from Xinjiang, a region in China at risk of Uyghur forced labour.
+Do better, Forever 21.

 Animal welfare

-Overall, Forever 21 received our lowest possible score of ‘We Avoid’.
+Overall, Forever 21 received our lowest possible score of “We Avoid”.
 Even compared to other fast fashion giants such as H&M and Uniqlo, Forever 21 is left trailing behind.
-It’s time for Forever 21 stop paying lip-service to corporate social responsibility and to be more transparent.
+It’s time for Forever 21 to stop paying lip-service to corporate social responsibility and to be more transparent.

 See the rating.

-While sustainable brands with thousands of products under $70 may not be realistic—and nor should it be, if we talk about the true cost of fashion—there are a few options out there if you’re on a budget.
-Read our articles on affordable sustainable brands and having ethical taste on a fast fashion budget, or check out these options below for some price or style matches to suit your needs.
+Responsible brands with hundreds of products under $50 may not be realistic—and nor should they be, if we talk about the true cost of fashion—but there are a few options out there for those on a budget.
+Read our articles on affordable more sustainable brands, and check out our selection of better alternatives to Forever 21 below.

 Good swaps